Astlejoe789/M1/README.md

 ## RESULT:
-Thus the program to find minimum between two fraction numbers using conditional operator or ternary operator has been executed successfully.
+Thus, the program to find the difference between simple interest and compound interest was successfully written, compiled, and executed.